NEONScience/NEON-Data-Skills/tutorials/R/neonUtilities/neonUtilities.md

 If you only need a single site-month (e.g., to test code you're writing), the `getPackage()` function can be used to download a single zip file.
-Here we'll download the November 2017 temperature data from Harvard Forest (HARV).
+Here we'll download the November 2017 temperature data from HARV.

     getPackage("DP1.00002.001", site_code="HARV",